Shakti Bahadur Basnet

-Shakti Bahadur Basnet (शक्ति बहादुर बस्नेत; born 14 April 1971) is a Nepalese politician and current Minister of Forest and Environment.
+Shakti Bahadur Basnet (शक्ति बहादुर बस्नेत; born 11 May 1969) is a Nepalese politician and former Minister of Forest and Environment.
 He is a Central Committee Member of Nepal Communist Party.
+He served as Minister of Energy, Water Resources and Irrigation.

 He served as Minister of Home Affairs.
 He inaugurated the campaign "Police My Friend".
-On December 2015, he had taken actions against the protesters hurling petrol bombs towards President Bidhya Bhandari at Janakpur, Nepal.
+In December 2015, he had taken actions against the protesters hurling petrol bombs towards President Bidhya Bhandari at Janakpur, Nepal.
 PM KP Oli expressed discontent with him after he acted against the PM's instruction to stop the transfer of CDOs.
 He served as Minister of Health and Population under the prime minister Jhala Nath Khanal.
 He was elected in the 2017 Nepalese legislative election from Jajarkot district constituency number 1.

 Early years

 In 1990, he began his active career into politics with alias Suresh Singh.
 In 1998, he was selected as Central Committee Member of UCPN Maoist.

 Family

 He was born in Kalegaun, Jajarkot, Nepal to father Danda Bir Basnet and mother Dharma Kumari Basnet.
 He is married to fellow politician Satya Pahadi.